httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 If a given field is known by the application to be a Dictionary structured field, an individual member in the value of that Dictionary is identified by using the parameter `key` and the Dictionary member key as a String value.

-Processing of this parameter MUST occur after multiple field values have been combined into a single List or Dictionary structure.
+If multiple field values occur within a message, these values MUST be combined into a single Dictionary structure before serialization.

-An individual member value of a Dictionary Structured Field is canonicalized by applying the serialization algorithm described in {{Section 4.1.2 of STRUCTURED-FIELDS}} on the `member_value` and its parameters, without the dictionary key.
+An individual member value of a Dictionary Structured Field is canonicalized by applying the serialization algorithm described in {{Section 4.1.2 of STRUCTURED-FIELDS}} on the `member_value` and its parameters, not including the dictionary key itself.
 Specifically, the value is serialized as an Item or Inner List (the two possible values of a Dictionary member).

 Each parameterized key for a given field MUST NOT appear more than once in the signature base.
 Parameterized keys MAY appear in any order in the signature base, regardless of the order they occur in the source Dictionary.